ke177409/Medical-Staffing-Plan/README.md

 Tableau
 * Data manipulation
-* Spatial analyis
+* Spatial analysis
 * Visualizations

 ## Purpose & Context
 I was tasked to perform exploratory and statistical analyses on multiple data sets using Excel and Tableau.
 This project was a part of CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.
 I was responsible for deciding on the project scope and final presentation format.

 ## Data Cleaning, Integration, and Transformation
-* Removed duplicates:
-  * Used concatenate and COUNTIF functions to identify and retain unique combinations of County/Year/Population in US Census dataset.
+* Removed duplicates using concatenate and COUNTIF functions in Excel to retain unique combinations of County/Year/Population in the US Census dataset.
-* Imputed missing values in Influenza Death dataset: 144 "N/A" values in state column had a state code that matched to "District of Columbia".
-District of Columbia only had 1,152 values out of the 1,296 expected values for each state.
+* Imputed missing state values in Influenza Death dataset by using other identifying variables.
 * Removed columns and rows with missing or irrelevant data:
-  * All age groups and state of Florida in ILI visits
+  * All age groups and the state of Florida in ILI visits dataset
   * "State code" in Influenza Death dataset
 * Converted values into appropriate datatypes:
   * Population counts from decimals into whole numbers
   * State abbreviations to their full names
 * Corrected year "20133" to "2013" in Influenza Death dataset.
-* Restructured age groups into consistent format to allow for dataset integration.
+* Restructured age groups into a consistent format to allow for dataset integration.
-* Integrated datasets using VLOOKUP function.
+* Integrated datasets using VLOOKUP function in Excel.
-* Created new variable that normalizes mortality rates for each age group.
+* Created a new variable that normalizes mortality rates for each age group.

 ## Visualizations
 Spatial analysis was crucial for this project’s goal.
 With the use of an intuitive color gradient, I was able to create a map of the United States that draws the viewer’s eyes to areas most affected by influenza